mebeim/aoc/2020/README.md

 [time complexity][wiki-time-complexity] to compute the discrete logarithm.
-For large enough values of *p* (hundreds of digits), it is therefore humanly impossible to compute the discrete logarithm (and by that I mean that no existing computer could solve the problem in less than thosands of years).
+For large enough values of *p* (hundreds of digits), it is therefore humanly impossible to compute the discrete logarithm (and by that I mean that no existing computer could solve the problem in less than thousands of years).

 **Back to the problem now.**